 There are many amazing beaches for every taste in Skyros.
 You can find some beaches with visitor amenities, such as sun loungers and umbrellas, but most of them are remote and untouched.
 Here are 11 of our favorite beaches on the island:

 - Agios Petros: Agios Petros is a charming beach with emerald waters, sand and pebbles.
 There are no visitor amenities, but there are plenty of pine trees for shade.

 - Pefkos: this is a sandy beach with trees and umbrellas.
 It is located in the village of Pefkos and it’s surrounded by green hills.
 It is also a great option if you are looking for a protected beach on a windy day in Skyros.

 - Kira Panagia: it is a large sandy beach with crystal-clear waters and trees.

 - Kalamitsa: this is one of the largest beaches in Skyros.
 It is a pebble beach with umbrellas, tavernas and cafés.
 It’s also ideal for surfing.

 - Agalipa: these are 2 beaches in a beautiful cove surrounded by pine trees.
 Both beaches are sandy and have clear waters.
-There are no visitor amenities and the easiest way to get there is by boat.
+There are no visitor amenities and you can get there via a challenging hiking trail (40-minute walk), or by boat which is the easier way.
 There’s also an old shipwreck on the southern beach.

 - Magazia: the sandy beach in Chora is one of the most popular on the island.
 The beach has crystal-clear blue waters and there are visitor amenities, tavernas and cafés.